Divide-Verify-Refine: Can LLMs Self-Align with Complex Instructions?: Empirical Validation

 \subsection{RQ3: Contribution of Individual Modules}

-In addition to comparing our method with existing baselines, we conduct an ablation study to assess the effectiveness of individual modules.
-Specifically, we investigate three variants: (i) \textbf{w/o Detailed Feedback:} The detailed feedback from the tool is removed but the refinement repository is kept to provide relevant few-shot examples showing the responses before and after refinement.
-Here, the refinement repository is empty in the beginning (coldsart). (i) \textbf{w/o Repository:} The refinement repository is removed, and only 5 fixed examples are used for the self-refine process. (i) \textbf{w/o both:} The refinement repository and detailed feedback are all removed.
-Tools only give whether the whole instruction is satisfied.
+We conduct an ablation study to evaluate the impact of key components.
+We examine three variants: (i) \textbf{w/o Detailed Feedback:}Removes detailed feedback from the tool but retains the refinement repository, which provides relevant few-shot examples showing responses before and after refinement.
+The repository starts empty (coldstart). (i) \textbf{w/o Repository:} Removes the refinement repository, using only five fixed examples for self-refinement. (i) \textbf{w/o both:} The refinement repository and detailed feedback are all removed.
 Figure \ref{fig:Ablation} shows performance gaps between each method and the Vanilla.
 Both detailed feedback and the refinement repository are crucial.
-Without the repository, performance gains are limited, as fixed few-shot examples aren't optimal for each refinement target.
-Detailed feedback is also important for LLMs, because it locates the error and provides the direction for LLMs to modify their responses.
-Llama3-8B and Llama3.1-8B show higher gains on more difficult instructions.
-Mistral-7B's gains are modest, because of the limited capacity of Mistral-7B in following complex instructions, it can only follow 6.3\% of level 6 instructions (shown Table \ref{tab:complex_2}).
-Despite this, the gains are notable from its low starting point.
-In conclusion, both detailed feedback and the refinement repository contribute to the performance of our framework.
+Without the repository, performance gains are limited, as fixed few-shot examples are suboptimal for diverse refinement needs.
+Detailed feedback is essential as it pinpoints errors and provides direction for response modification.